- Risk Factors for RA

 - RA and COVID-19

 Rheumatoid arthritis (RA) tends to run in families.
-Your likelihood of getting RA, however, is not determined by family history of the disease alone.
-It is also influenced by environmental factors such as age, obesity and smoking.
+Your likelihood of getting RA, however, is not determined by your family history of the disease alone.
+It is also influenced by environmental factors such as age, obesity, and smoking.

 - Inherited: Genes that are passed down from your parents to you